Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

 ## Authentication

 ### Setting User Information
 After getting your APP ID, you need to do user authentication.
 You can do this easily by calling `QiscusSDK.core.setUser()` function.
-This function is being used for authentication purpose, it will login the user if the User ID already exists and the User Key match, or it will register the user if the User ID does not exists yet and use the User Key as authentication for the next authentication process.
+This function is used to login or register your user as well as setting and updating user profile.
+Here is example:
 ```javascript
 QiscusSDK.core.setUser('userId', 'userKey', 'Qiscus Demo', 'http://some-url.com/avatar.png');
 ```
 Here is some note to understand about parameters inside setUser function:
 - *userId* (string, unique): A User identifier that will be used to identify a user and used whenever another user need to chat with this user.
 It can